zzMiao123/zzMiao123.github.io/_pages/about.md

 -->

 Research Interests: wearable robotics, actuator/sensor mechanism, multi-scale robots.
-* 5yr of research experiences on robotics, lead/core author of 7 papers including Nature and Science.
+* 5yr of research experiences on robotics, lead/core author of 7 papers including *Nature* and *Science*.
-* A wide skillset ranging from rapid prototyping (MechE), mechatronics system, machine learning(ECE) and bio-signal monitoring (MedE) etc.
+* A wide skillset ranging from rapid prototyping (MechE), mechatronics system, machine learning(ECE) and bio-signal monitoring (MedE) ...
 * Creative challenger with a strong motivation to advance the field.

 <div style="text-align: center;">